Top Five Best Coffee Makers

 - If you're on the go, a programmable coffee maker will save you some time in the morning on the way to work.
 This is a really good idea and will save you a bundle compared to hitting the drive-thru.

 - Personal coffee makers are much more popular than they were years ago.
-K-Cups by Keurig and 4 or even 1 cup coffee makers exist that have great ratings from buyers.
+K-Cups by Keurig and four or even one-cup coffee makers exist that have great ratings from buyers.

 Bunn NHBX-B 10 Cup Home Coffee Brewer: One of Bunn's Best